-4. That the maintenance inviolate of the rights of the States, and especially the rights of each State to order and control its own domestic institutions according to its own judgment, exclusively, is essential to the balance of power on which the perfection and en-
+4. That the maintenance inviolate of the rights of the States, and especially the rights of each State to order and control its own domestic institutions according to its own judgment, exclusively, is essential to the balance of power on which the perfection and endurance of her political faith depends.
+And we denounce the lawless invasion by an armed force from any State or Territory, no matter under what patext as among the gravest of crimes.
+5. That the present Democratic Administration has far exceeded our worst apprehensions in its measureless subserviency to the exactions of a sectional interest, as is especially evident in its desperate executions these States of all powers whatsoever.
+That they will to force the infamous Lecompton constitution upon view this as seizing the rights of the States and consol- the protesting people of Kansas, in construing the personal relation between master and servant to involve an unqualified property in person; in its attempts at the enforcement everywhere, on land and sea, through the intervention of Congress and the fedagainst their consent; and this would be to surrender | eral courts, of the extreme pretentions of a gurely the form of government we have chosen, and live un- local interest; and in its general and unvarying abuse our authority; and that the co-States recurring to their | 6.
+That the people justly view with alarm the tecknatural rights not made federal, will concur in declar- less extravagance which pervades every department ing these void and of no force, and will each unite with of the federal government; that a return to rigid this commonwealth in requesting their repeal at the economy and accountability is indispensable errest the system of plunder of the public treasury & vored partisans; while the present startling developments of fraud and corruption at the federal metropolis show that an entire change of the administration is imperatively demanded.

-6. That the people justly view with alarm the reckless extravagance which pervades every department of the federal government; that a return to rigid economy and accountability is indispensable arrest the system of plunder of the public treasury by favored partisans; while the present startling developments of fraud and corruption at the federal metropolis show that an entire change of the administration is imperatively demanded.
-7. That the new dogma, that the Constitution of its own force, carries slavery into any or all of the Territories of the United States, is a dangerous political heresy, at variance with the explicit provisions of that instrument itself, with the contemporaneous exposition, and with legislative and judicial precedent, is revolutionary in its tendencies, and subversive of the peace and harmony of the country.
-8. That the normal condition of all the Territory of the United States is that of freedom.
-That as our republican fathers, when they had abolished slavery in all our national territory, ordained that no person should be deprived of life, liberty or property, without due process of law, it becomes our duty, by legislation whenever such legislation is necessary, to maintain this provision of the Constitution against all attempts to violate it. .
-And we deny the authority of Congress. of a territorial legislature, or of any individuals, to give legal existence to slavery in any territory of the of that execrable traffic.
-10. That in the recent vetoes by their Federal governors of the acts of the Legislatures of Kansas and Nebraska, prohibiting slavery in those Territories, we find a practical illustration of the boasted Democratic No. 22 nunciation of the deception and fraud involved the House o fRepresentatives.
-12. That while providing revenue for the support of the general government, by duties upon imposts, sound policy requires such an adjustment of these imposts as to encourage the development of the in-dustrial interest of the whole country; and we commend the policy of national exchanges which secures to the working men liberal wages, to agriculture remunerating prices, to mechanics and manufacturers an adequate reward for their skill, labor and enterprise, and to the nation commercial prosperity and independ-
+7. That the new dogma, that the Constitution of its own force, carries slavery into any or all of the Territories of the United States, is a dangerous political heresy, at variance with the explicit provisions of that instrument itself, with the contemporaneous exposition, and with legislative and judician precedent, is revolutionary in its tendencies, and subversive of the peace and harmony of the country.

+8. That the normal condition of all the Terrifory of the United States is that of freedom.
+That as our republican fathers, when they had abolished slavery in all our national territory, ordained that no person should be deprived of life, liberty or property, without due process of law, it becomes our duty, by legislation whenever such legislation is necessary, to maintain this provision of the Constitution against all attempts to violate it.
+And we deny the authority of Congress. of a territorial legislature, or of any individuals, to give legal existence to slavery in any territory of the

 United States.
-9. That we brand the recent re-opening of the African Slave trade under the color of our national flag, aided by perversions of judicial power, as a crime against humanity, a burning shame to our country and age; and we call upon Congress to take prompt and efficient measures for the total and final suppression
+9. That we brand the recent re-opening of the African Slave trade under the color of our national flag. aided by perversions of judicial power, as a crime against humanity, a burning shame to our country and age; and we call upon Congress to take prompt and efficient measures for the total and final suppression of that execrable traffic.